-Northern Ireland royalists on The Mall ahead of coronation
+Northern Ireland royalists on The Mall ahead of Coronation

 - Published